Vancouver (Numbered) System

 The title of the source needs to make it clear that the source is lecture slides or a module handbook.
 So, for example, add to the title “Slides from a lecture given at Leicester Medical School on <date>...", or “Module handbook, Membranes and receptors, 2013/14”.

 If you are using RefWorks, add the item manually as "personal communication" and put this extra information into the “Description” field.
 This will display in your bibliography.

 For an author, use the lecturer’s name or the name of the module leaders.
 If you cannot determine who these people are, then use Leicester Medical School as the author.

 If you read the printed version, treat as a book.

 If you read the online version, treat it as a webpage.
-In Refworks put National Institute for Health and Clinical Excellence at the start of the title as well as in the publisher field.
+In Refworks put National Institute for Health and Clinical Excellence at the start of the title.

 Do not follow the guidance in the BNF itself as it omits vital information.
 Instead do this:

 Otitis media. in: Joint Formulary Committee.
 British National Formulary. ed.
 London: British Medical Association and Royal Pharmaceutical Society of Great Britain [Internet]. [updated May 2014; cited 6th June 2014].
 Available from: http://www.evidence.nhs.uk/formulary/bnf/current/12-ear-nose-and-oropharynx/121-drugs-acting-on-the-ear/1212-otitis-media.